SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 This means that more than one version may be allowable at a certain point in time.
 Tooling should default to use the newest allowable version (the one with the most recent `stabilized_at` date) then.

+Note: We intend to keep only one version in effect, except for a grace period of 4 to 6 weeks, when two versions are effective at the same time.

 ### Standards

 Every list of standards consists of several standards that – altogether – define the particular layer standard in the given version.